-- He has an official Irish address registered for the company.
+- An official Irish address is registered for the company.

-- There is no office or staff in Ireland.
+- There is no office or staff located in Ireland.

-- He never holds board meetings or other company meetings in Ireland.
+- No board meetings or other company meetings are held in Ireland.

-- The company is clearly neither under management or control from Ireland and will not qualify for 12.5% Corporation Tax.
+- The company is clearly not managed or controlled from Ireland and will not qualify for 12.5% Corporation Tax.

 Mia is a software engineer from Croatia.

-- Mia has clients in Croatia, Ireland and elsewhere.
+- Her clients are based in Croatia, Ireland and elsewhere.

 - Mia lives in Dublin and has an office at her home too.